 New York follows a rule called pure comparative negligence.
 If you are partially at fault for your own accident, you can still recover damages, but they will be reduced by your percentage of fault.
-An experienced New York truck accident lawyer can fight for the smallest possible apportionment of fault in your case, with the goal of maximizing the compensation available to you.
+An experienced White Plains truck accident lawyer can fight for the smallest possible apportionment of fault in your case, with the goal of maximizing the compensation available to you.

 Benefits of Hiring Lever & Ecker, PLLC to Handle My Truck Accident Claim

 The Manhattan & White Plains personal injury attorneys at Lever & Ecker, PLLC have handled just about every type of accident and injury claim in the past, from automobile accidents and property injuries to construction accidents, medical malpractice, wrongful death actions, and beyond.